Beside the Mountain

 Raspberry Yogurt Muffins

-THESE are exceptionally delicious!
-The dates give a caramel-like flavor, just the perfect sweetness complimented with hints of citrus from the lemon!
+THESE date muffins are exceptionally delicious!
+The dates give a caramel-like flavor, just the perfect sweetness complemented with hints of citrus from the lemon!

 Golden brown muffins with nuts on top sitting on a plate.